pbek/QOwnNotes/docs/content/scripting/methods-and-objects.md

      *
      * @param executablePath the path of the executable
      * @param parameters a list of parameter strings
-     * @param callbackIdentifier an id to be used in the onDetachedProcessCallback() function (optional)
+     * @param callbackIdentifier an identifier to be used in the onDetachedProcessCallback() function (optional)
      * @param callbackParameter an additional parameter for loops or the like (optional)
+     * @param processData data written to the process if the callback is used (optional)
      * @return true on success, false otherwise
      */
-    bool startDetachedProcess(QString executablePath, QStringList parameters, QString callbackIdentifier, QVariant callbackParameter);
+    bool startDetachedProcess(QString executablePath, QStringList parameters,
+                              QString callbackIdentifier, QVariant callbackParameter,
+                              QByteArray processData);
     ```

 !!! example